DominikN/docs_new/docs/tutorials/ros-tutorials/9-map-navigation.md

 ## Map saving

-Problem with gmapping is that when you close your node you will lose all your explored map.
+SLAM based on for instance gmapping works this way that localization and map is available till node is running, when you close your node you will lose all your explored map.

-To deal with this we can save map, this is done by `map_server` map server is package providing all needed nodes for managing map.
+To deal with this we can save map, this is done by `map_server` , map server is package providing all needed nodes for managing map.

 ### Steps for map saving